 There are 12 major verb tenses in the English language (always under discussion).
-And they can be confusing to learn and their names difficult to remember.
+They can be confusing to learn and their names difficult to remember: Present Simple, Present Progressive / Continuous, Present Perfect…

 One method I adopted when I was teaching English to EFL ESL pupils with learning disabilities and disorders was to colour code the tenses they had to learn.